boston-library/ark-manager/README.md

 # Docker

-To use the docker container run `docker-compose up --build -d && docker-compose run app rails db:prepare`
+To use the docker container run simply use `docker-compose up [-d for running in the background]`

+The `entrypoint.sh` script will setup the databases for you.

+To rebuild the docker container use `docker-compose build --no-cache`